-This response caused the correspondent in question to dissociate from any involvement with Bunyoro-Kitara, until his recent intervention.
+This response caused Mr Pennington to resign from any involvement with Bunyoro-Kitara, until his recent intervention.

-We also find an American correspondent again using the same combination of carrot and stick:
+We also find the “International Commission for Nobility and Royalty”, a private American association consisting of Peter Harradine and Donald Goff, again using the same combination of carrot and stick:

 “Do you have contacted that questionable Prince Abbot about to examine his evidence for legitimacy?
 This, as far as I know, is the hold up for the Royal House of Georgia and all catholic Royal Houses and Monarchs and the Kingdom of Bunyoro-Kitara to establish mutual recognition.
 The king’s connection to Abbey Principality is probably a big mistake.
 I see a lot of red flags all over it and warning signs of invalidity.
 It would not take long to expose them for what they really are.”

-It may surprise this individual that we do not consider his threat of “exposure” to be worth taking seriously; we have always pursued a policy of the utmost openness regarding our organization’s standing and history.
-He, however, may wish to consider the wisdom of seeing this kind of behaviour publically associated with him in print.
+It may surprise this “commission” that we do not consider their threat of “exposure” to be worth taking seriously; we have always pursued a policy of the utmost openness regarding our organization’s standing and history.
+They, however, may wish to consider the wisdom of seeing this kind of behaviour publically associated with them in print.

-The history of many events in Africa during the nineteenth-century, including the early history of the Abbey-Principality in North Africa and Bunyoro-Kitara, is not possible to verify from written records; what was recorded in writing was done only by foreign colonialists, and even then it is a very partial record.
+The history of many events in Africa during the nineteenth-century, including the early history of the Abbey-Principality in North Africa and Bunyoro-Kitara, is not possible to verify from contemporary written records; what was recorded in writing was done principally by foreign colonialists, and even then it is a very partial record.
+Some retrospective records of the Abbey-Principality were made in later years, such as the 1922 History.
 However, the oral tradition is rightly respected in Africa.
 In the preface to the book “Burke’s Royal Families of the World, Vol. II: Africa and the Middle East” the late Hugh Montgomery-Massingberd, former Editor of Burke’s Peerage, says the following, “Surprising as it may seem, however, oral tradition, more often than not, can provide an accurate record.
 When genealogies have to be handed down verbally from one generation to another, they have to be remembered accurately: through constant repetition until word perfect.
 Indeed, unlike when the written word is copied, re-copied and frequently misread, interpolations, embroideries and errors do not creep in to the same extent.
 Therefore many of the traditional African tribal pedigrees can be accepted with as much confidence as a long well-documented European pedigree.”
 The genealogy of the Royal House of Bunyoro-Kitara is given in this same volume.
 We note that our detractors do not dare to question this, although, similar to our own early history, any written records in support of its history before recent times have not survived.

 The history of the Abbey-Principality is amply recorded in our official publications: the 1922 History; the 1954 History; 1961’s “The San Luigi Orders” to name but three.
 Not only this, but our Royal Members have included the late King Peter II of Yugoslavia, King Frederik IX of Denmark, King Haakon VII of Norway, the Crown Prince of Japan, and the Maharaja of Jaipur to name just a few of those who became associated with us during the period of our greatest activity between 1930 and 1970.
 These Monarchs accepted us fully and in the case of King Peter, extended his High Protection to the Order of the Crown of Thorns.
 Their support is evidence, should that be needed, that we are exactly who we claim to be.
 Even supposing that our history (as with some other chivalric orders) were to prove to be entirely legendary, the patronage of each undoubted fons honorum and the formal recognition of King Peter as an unabdicated sovereign constitutes all that is needed for the validation of our chivalric status in toto.